 NOTE: If you can verify a fresh air environment, it is not necessary to use a zero air calibration cylinder to set the zero reading.
-Perform Step 1 and then proceed to the next section, "Setting the Zero Reading".
+Go to the next section, "Setting the Zero Reading."

 - 1. Connect the calibration kit sample tubing to the fitting on the gas collection bag. - 2.
-Connect the sample tubing from the gas collection bag to the inlet line at or near the INLET fitting. - Allow the sample-draw pump to draw out any residual gas in the gas collection bag. - 3.
-Disconnect the calibration kit sample tubing from the inlet line. - 4.
+Connect the sample tubing from the gas collection bag to the inlet line at or near the INLET fitting.

+Allow the sample-draw pump to draw out any residual gas in the gas collection bag.

+- 3. Disconnect the calibration kit sample tubing from the inlet line. - 4.
 Close the clamp right away.
-The clamp is attached to the calibration kit sample tubing. - Connect the tubing from the gas collection bag to the fixed flow regulator, then open the clamp.

-- 6. Screw the fixed flow regulator onto the zero air calibration cylinder. - 7.
-Turn the on/off knob on the regulator counterclockwise to open it.
-The gas collection bag begins to fill. - 8.
-When the bag is full, turn the on/off knob on the regulator clockwise to close it. - 9.
-Close the clamp, then disconnect the sample tubing from the fixed flow regulator. - 10.
-Unscrew the fixed flow regulator from the cylinder.
+The clamp is attached to the calibration kit sample tubing. - 5.
+Connect the tubing from the gas collection bag to the fixed flow regulator, then open the clamp. - 6.
+Screw the fixed flow regulator onto the zero air calibration cylinder.
+The gas collection bag begins to fill. - 7.
+When the bag is full, unscrew the fixed flow regulator from the cylinder. - 8.
+Close the clamp, then disconnect the sample tubing from the fixed flow regulator.